Use of Machine Learning Models to Warmstart Column Generation for Unit Commitment: Conclusion

-A potential extension of this work is a UC problem with a stochastic demand forecast.
-In many solution methods, UC problems with deterministic demand forecasts appear as subproblems and are solved repeatedly.
+An interesting area for further study is the \gls{UC} problem with stochastic demand forecasts.
+In many solution methods, \gls{UC} problems with deterministic demand forecasts appear as subproblems and are solved repeatedly.
 See \citet{Takritietal1996} and \citet{Schulzeetal2017} for instance.
 Typically the subproblems share the same problem structure and only differ in the cost coefficients and the demand forecasts.
-In such cases, it would be of interest to use data gathered from previous instances and warmstart the algorithm when solving a new instance.
+This paper considers only the case where the perturbations are on the demand but not on the cost.
+However, the technique we developed is extendable to the stochastic case and may be equally effective.

+\ACKNOWLEDGMENT{ The authors are deeply grateful to two anonymous referees: their valuable and insightful discussions led to a significant improvement of the paper. }

 \begin{APPENDICES}